paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 Methods like `Math.random()` are predictable.
 If you knew state of user system before values are generated, you could easily re-generate those.

-Predictable nonce `k` allows an attacker to extract private key from the signature:
+Predictable nonce `k` allows an attacker to extract private key from the signature, which [happened with Sony PS3](https://en.wikipedia.org/wiki/PlayStation_3_homebrew):

     d = (r^-1)(s⋅k-m) mod n